Written by: Elyse Conti

 - Inspire the dreamers.
 Be open with your children and/or your friend’s children about your career path, and how you feel you impact your surroundings, people, and the planet.

 - Welcome students into your workplace.
-I know I personally didn’t envision myself working in the civil engineering industry as a Drexel University student working toward a marketing degree, however I landed at Traffic Planning and Design, Inc. (TPD) for my third and final co-op experience.
+I know I personally didn’t envision myself working in the civil engineering industry as a Drexel University student working toward a marketing degree, however I landed at TPD for my third and final co-op experience.
 My eyes were opened to a new world, full of opportunities to let my strong suits shine.
 We never know how opening a new door will end up beginning a new path in life.
 Another way we do this at TPD is by holding a formal “Take Our Daughters and Sons to Work Day” program.
 Start them young – you never know when the passion will stick!

 - Be a mentor.
 A little encouragement and a confidence boost are often all students need to feel empowered to take on new challenges.
 Think about the teachers and adults you remember from your early life – aren’t they the people who you made you feel unconditionally supported by and believed in?